eclipse-vertx/vert.x/new/manual.md

         log.println('I received a reply ' + reply);
     });

 It is legal also to send an empty reply or null reply.

+#### Distributed event bus

+To make each vert.x instance on your network participate on the same event bus, start each vert.x instance with the `-cluster` command line switch.

+See the chatper on *running vert.x* [LINK] for more information on this.

 ## Writing TCP Servers and Clients